sosy-lab/sv-witnesses/README.md

 ### Writing a Violation Witness with CPAchecker

-In the following example, we assume that the current directory is the CPAchecker directory, ``PropertyERROR.prp`` is the specification that was used to produce the witness, ``witness.graphml`` is the witness file and ``test.c`` is the verification task.
+In the following example, we assume that the current directory is the CPAchecker directory, ``PropertyUnreachCall.prp`` is the specification that was used to produce the witness, ``witness.graphml`` is the witness file and ``test.c`` is the verification task.
 The following command shows how to use CPAchecker to verify the task and produce a witness:

 <pre>scripts/cpa.sh -noout -heap 10000M -predicateAnalysis \
-    -setprop cfa.useMultiEdges=false \
-    -setprop cpa.predicate.solver=MATHSAT5 \
+-setprop cpa.composite.aggregateBasicBlocks=false \
 -setprop cfa.simplifyCfa=false \
 -setprop cfa.allowBranchSwapping=false \
 -setprop cpa.predicate.ignoreIrrelevantVariables=false \
 -setprop counterexample.export.assumptions.assumeLinearArithmetics=true \
-    -setprop coverage.enabled=false \
-    -setprop coverage.mode=TRANSFER \
-    -setprop coverage.export=true \
-    -setprop coverage.file=coverage.info \
-    -setprop parser.transformTokensToLines=false \
 -setprop counterexample.export.assumptions.includeConstantsForPointers=false \
+-setprop counterexample.export.graphml=violation-witness.graphml \
-    -setprop cpa.arg.errorPath.graphml=witness.graphml \
+-setprop counterexample.export.compressErrorWitness=false \
-    -spec PropertyERROR.prp \
+-spec PropertyUnreachCall.prp \
 test.c
 </pre>

 For tasks where a 64 bit linux machine model is assumed, you also need to add the parameter ``-64`` to the command line.
-For tasks where the simple memory model is assumed, you also need to add the option ``-setprop cpa.predicate.handlePointerAliasing=false``.

 The output of the command should look similar to the following:

 <pre>Running CPAchecker with Java heap of size 10000M.
+Running CPAchecker with default stack size (1024k).
+Specify a larger value with -stack if needed.
 Using the following resource limits: CPU-time limit of 900s (ResourceLimitChecker.fromConfiguration, INFO)

-CPAchecker 1.4-svn (OpenJDK 64-Bit Server VM 1.7.0_79) started (CPAchecker.run, INFO)
+CPAchecker 1.6.1-svn (OpenJDK 64-Bit Server VM 1.8.0_111) started (CPAchecker.run, INFO)

+[...]

+line 193: Function pointer *__cil_tmp10 with type int (*)(int, int) is called, but no possible target functions were found.
+(CFunctionPointerResolver.replaceFunctionPointerCall, WARNING)

+Using predicate analysis with SMTInterpol 2.1-327-g92cafef and JFactory 1.21.
+(PredicateCPA:PredicateCPA.<init>, INFO)

-Using predicate analysis with MathSAT5 version 5.3.7 (073c3b224db1)
+Using refinement for predicate analysis with PredicateAbstractionRefinementStrategy strategy.
+(PredicateCPA:PredicateCPARefiner.<init>, INFO)

-  (Jul  7 2015 15:45:01, gmp 5.0.2, gcc 4.6.3, 64-bit) and JFactory 1.21.
-  (PredicateCPA:PredicateCPA.init, INFO)
+Starting analysis ...
+(CPAchecker.runAlgorithm, INFO)

+Error path found, starting counterexample check with CPACHECKER.
+(CounterexampleCheckAlgorithm.checkCounterexample, INFO)

+Using the following resource limits: CPU-time limit of 900s (CounterexampleCheck:ResourceLimitChecker.fromConfiguration, INFO)

+Repeated loading of Eclipse source parser (CounterexampleCheck:EclipseParsers.getClassLoader, INFO)

+Error path found and confirmed by counterexample check with CPACHECKER.
+(CounterexampleCheckAlgorithm.checkCounterexample, INFO)

+Stopping analysis ...
+(CPAchecker.runAlgorithm, INFO)

+Verification result: FALSE.
+Property violation (__VERIFIER_error(); called in line 410) found by chosen configuration.
+More details about the verification run can be found in the directory "./output".

 Using refinement for predicate analysis with PredicateAbstractionRefinementStrategy strategy.
 (PredicateCPA:PredicateCPARefiner.init, INFO)

 [...]